loomio/loomio-docs/en/src/user_manual/groups/data_export/index.md

 With the group data export feature you can:

+- Download a file containing member data to audit group membership.
+- Download content of your group including text of threads and polls for archive or analysis.
-- Open poll results in a spreadsheet or scripting language
+- Open poll results in a spreadsheet or scripting language.
-- Print or save PDF's of a thread or poll for archival purposes
+- Print or save PDF's of a thread or poll for archival purposes.
-- Move you group, including all users, threads, polls, and files to another Loomio server.
+- Move your group, including all users, threads, polls, and files to another Loomio server.

 If you ever want to move from Loomio managed servers [to your own](https://github.com/loomio/loomio-deploy), you can use this feature.